timmaxw/HitecDServo/experimentation/protocol.md

 ## Register 0x6E: Reset to factory settings
 - Written to 0x0F0F on program reset
 - Written to 0x0F0F on EPA reset

+## Register 0xE4: Target point?
+- When register 0x1E is written, 0xE4 appears to be updated with the target point as measured in the same units as the 0x0C register.

+## Register 0xDC: Unknown
+- Typically returns approximately the same value as 0x0C.

+## Register 0xE0: Unknown
+- Typically returns approximately the same value as 0x0C.

+## Register 0x0E: Unknown
+- Appears to be some kind of time-derivative of 0x0C.
+- Signed integer.
+- Typically 0, 1, or -1 when servo is stationary; larger values when moving.

+## Register 0xDE: Unknown
+- Appears to be some kind of time-derivative of 0x0C.
+- Signed integer.
+- Typically 0, 1, or -1 when servo is stationary; larger values when moving.

+## Register 0xEA: Unknown
+- Difference between register 0x0C and register 0xE4.
+- Signed integer.

+## Register 0xEC: Unknown
+- Seems to be 0x0000 when servo is traveling to higher numbers, 0xFFFF when traveling to lower numbers.

+## Register 0xFC: Unknown
+- Cycles from 0x0000->0x0001->...->0x0004->0x0000 with a period of about 1 second.

 # Procedures
 ## Initial connection